 - Allowing reporting on completed training (and other training-related reporting)

 - And more…

-And here’s what an LMS looks like to health and safety training managers who use the LMS to administer training.
-On the screen below, you see all the various training activities loaded into the system or created directly in the system.
-Note there are computer-based courses (e-learning) as well as other forms of training, including written documents and instructor-led classes.
+And below is what an LMS looks like to health and safety training managers who use the LMS to administer safety training.
+On the screen below, you see all the various training activities loaded into the LMS or created directly in the system.
+Note there are computer-based safety training courses (elearning) as well as other forms of safety training, including written documents and instructor-led classes.